 Only those available for purchase by the public.
 Therefore there is no obligation to make available data concerning charter trains, pilgrim trains, special trains for journeys of authorities, trains for movement of troops, etc.

+In which way ?

+The TAP only obliges the RUs to make available their timetables, not to send them to anybody.
+Therefore it is sufficient to store the data in a server, making known where it is and how it is possible to access to the data.
+Hints on how to fulfil this task are given in chapter 9 - Architectural aspects, and more details in the TAP Retail Architecture Description

 When?